DavidBM/test-accounting/README.md

 ## Design Decisions

 I've tried several design.
 Mostly related with parallelization.
-You can see the different approaches in the commits that start with "poc" (ex: poc 4: rayon.
+You can see the different approaches in the commits that start with "poc" (ex: "poc 4: rayon".
 In which I tried rayon in order to parallelize transaction processing).

 ### Parallelization